-Ghana is Switzerland's most important trade partner in sub-Saharan Africa.
-In 2017 Switzerland had a volume of trade with Ghana amounting to CHF 1.83 billion, of which gold imports from Ghana into Switzerland accounted for more than 90%.
-In this context Switzerland is working to improve human rights compliance in Ghana's extractive industries sector.
-Furthermore, Ghana is Switzerland's most important supplier of cocoa and its second most important supplier of pineapple.
+Ghana is Switzerland's second most important trading partner in Africa after South Africa.
+In 2019, Switzerland recorded a trade volume of CHF 2.5 billion with Ghana, of which gold imports from Ghana to Switzerland account for more than 95%.
+In this context, Switzerland is working in Ghana to improve compliance with human rights in the extraction of raw materials.
+Ghana is also Switzerland's most important supplier of cocoa.

-Swiss exports to Ghana consist largely of pharmaceutical products, machinery and beauty products.
+Swiss exports to Ghana consist mainly of pharmaceuticals and machinery.

 Cooperation in education, research and innovation

-Students from Ghana also have an opportunity to take part in the MOOCs (massive open online courses) organised by the Swiss Federal Institute of Technology Lausanne (EPFL).
+Students from Ghana also have an opportunity to take part in the MOOCs (massive open online courses) organized by the Swiss Federal Institute of Technology Lausanne (EPFL).
 Four thousand students signed up for these courses in 2016.

 Scholars and artists from Ghana can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Promotion of peace and human security

 Switzerland supports the Kofi Annan International Peacekeeping Training Centre (KAIPTC) in Teshie (Accra).
 Several members of the Swiss Army teach at KAIPTC since 2006.
-The Swiss contribution to KAIPTC supports the organisation in fulfilling its function as a competence centre for civil and military peacekeeping.
-The centre conducts research and offers training programmes.
+The Swiss contribution to KAIPTC supports the organization in fulfilling its function as a competence center for civil and military peacekeeping.
+The center conducts research and offers training programs.
 Since 2003 KAIPTC has held more than 170 courses covering a wide variety of peacekeeping topics.